What is a VPN? And why you should use a VPN on public Wi-Fi

 The encryption and anonymity that a VPN provides protects all of your online activities: sending emails, shopping online, or paying bills.
 VPNs also help keep your Web browsing anonymous.

 VPNs essentially create a data tunnel between your local network and an exit node in another location, which could be thousands of miles away, making it seem as if you’re in another place.
 This benefit makes VPNs valuable for people who live in countries that censor access to specific websites.
-It will also allow you to continue enjoying your favorite apps and websites from anywhere in the world, as if you were at home.
+It will also allow you to continue enjoying your favourite apps and websites from anywhere in the world, as if you were at home.

 How to choose a VPN